Ascentis funding information and advice for FE and skills providers

 An apprenticeship is a job with training.
 Through an apprenticeship, an apprentice will gain the technical knowledge, practical experience and wider skills and behaviours that they need for their immediate job and future career.

-The apprentice gains this through formal off-the-job training (which is fundable by government, provided both the individual and the programme can comply with these funding rules); and the opportunity to apply these new skills in a real work environment (in the productive job role) through on-the-job training, which is the responsibility of the apprentice’s employer.
+The apprentice gains this through: formal off-the-job training (which is fundable by government, provided both the individual and the programme can comply with these funding rules); and the opportunity to apply these new skills in a real work environment (in the productive job role) through on-the-job training, which is the responsibility of the apprentice’s employer.

-Apprenticeship standards are placed into one of 30 funding bands, with the upper limit of those bands ranging from £1500 to £27000, e.g. adult care worker level 2 is in band 4 with an upper limit of £3000.
+Apprenticeship standards are placed into one of 30 funding bands, with the upper limit of those bands ranging from £1500 to £27000, e.g. adult care worker level 2 was in band 4 with an upper limit of £3000.
 Employers negotiate a price for their apprentices’ training and assessment (including the cost of end point assessment) with the chosen training provider up to the upper limit.
 As a result of changing conditions in the apprenticeship market, funding bands are subject to review, and may be changed in either direction, e.g. adult care worker level 2 has been increased to £4000.

 Employers with annual pay bills of more than £3 million pay into a digital account which is then topped up by 10% by the government.
 Funds in digital accounts will expire after 24 months if unused.